-On the second day of the tour, you will visit Sigiriya rock fortress.
-Sigiriya rock fortress is another important historical site in the cultural triangle of Sri Lanka and visited by many thousands of travellers every week.
-The history of Sigiriya rock fortress dates back to 5th century AD, it had been a well-planned city with palaces, gardens, swimming pools, moats, ditches, walls and the fortress was built at the middle of the city.
+On the second day of the tour, you will visit the Sigiriya rock fortress.
+Sigiriya rock fortress is another important historical site in the cultural triangle of Sri Lanka and is visited by many thousands of travellers every week.
+The history of the Sigiriya rock fortress dates back to the 5th century AD, it had been a well-planned city with palaces, gardens, swimming pools, moats, ditches, and walls and the fortress was built in the middle of the city.

-At Sigiriya, the visitors can see the world-renowned Sigiriya frescoes and mirror wall.
-They can catch breathtaking sceneries on the surrounding area from the top of the rock.
+At Sigiriya, the visitors can see the world-renowned Sigiriya frescoes and mirror walls.
+They can catch breathtaking scenery of the surrounding area from the top of the rock.
 The upward climb to the pinnacle of the rock takes around 1 hour and the downward journey takes around 30 minutes.

 A pair of good shoes recommended for hiking makes it easy to climb 200 steps, however not essential.
-A cotton t-short and pair of shorts is the best possible attires as it is warm and sweaty throughout the climb.
+A cotton t-short and pair of shorts are the best possible attire as it is warm and sweaty throughout the climb.
 Sigiriya is not a sacred site, therefore, you can wear a pair of shorts.

-Due to the invasions that took places in the latter period most of them were damaged.
-Today Polonnaruwa is another important tourist attractions and a UNESCO world heritage site.
-Polonnaruwa city tour takes around 2 hours and doesn’t forget to cist the Polonnaruwa museum.
+Due to the invasions that took place in the latter period most of them were damaged.
+Today Polonnaruwa is another important tourist attraction and a UNESCO world heritage site.
+The Polonnaruwa city tour takes around 2 hours and doesn’t forget to visit the Polonnaruwa museum.

 There are many places to visit in Polonnaruwa and you come across image houses, palaces, dagobas, conference halls and many other places important places.
 Some of them are religious sites and you are required to have dressed at least covering your knees and shoulders.
 Please check our 2 articles Clothing & gear guide for Sri Lanka and Visiting a Buddhist temple in Sri Lanka here are 9 rules to consider.

-There is a great opportunity for wildlife enthusiasts to explore Sri Lankan wild animals today.
-After Polonnaruwa, as you are coming across the Minneriya national park, here you can witness a large number of wild elephnats.
-Wild buffaloes, monkeys, crocodile, wild boar, deer are some of the very common animals here.
+There is a great opportunity for Sri Lanka jungle tours to explore Sri Lankan wild animals today.
+After Polonnaruwa, as you are coming across the Minneriya national park, here you can witness a large number of wild elephants.
+Wild buffaloes, monkeys, crocodiles, wild boar, and deer are some of the very common animals here.
 Minneriya is an optional activity and it can only be done if time permits you to do it.

 By the time, you return to your hotel in Sigiriya it will be around 6.00 pm today.
-The hotel you are staying in a middle-class hotel with outdoor swimming pool.
+The hotel you are staying in is a middle-class hotel with an outdoor swimming pool.
 Maybe you can have a dip in the outdoor swimming pool in the hotel before heading to the restaurant.
-Ou you can sip a glass of wine or arrack (Sri Lankan alcoholic drink) at the bar.
+You can sip a glass of wine or arrack (a Sri Lankan alcoholic drink) at the bar.

 After Dambulla golden cave temple the travellers proceed to the tooth relic temple of Kandy, which is another important historical site and a UNESCO world heritage site included in the Sri Lanka cultural triangle tour.
-The tooth relic temple is the most important Buddhist temple in Sri Lankan and left eye tooth of Buddha suppose to be residing here.
+The tooth relic temple is the most important Buddhist temple in Sri Lanka and the left eye tooth of Buddha suppose to be residing here.
 The temple is visited by thousands of local and foreign visitors every day.
-Tooth relic temple is the last important cultural site in the Sri Lanka cultural triangle tour and it is time to proceed to Colombo.
+The tooth relic temple is the last important cultural site in the Sri Lanka cultural triangle tour and it is time to proceed to Colombo.

-The time is taken for the tour is unpredictable due to the traffic and other circumstances, the time mentioned above is only based on rough calculation.
-If you any time constraints, due to the departure flights, appointment etc, please inform us in advance, so that we can plan your Sri Lanka Cultural Triangle Tour accordingly.
+The time taken for the tour is unpredictable due to the traffic and other circumstances, the time mentioned above is only based on rough calculations.
+If you have any time constraints, due to the departure flights, appointments or need to arrive in Colombo for a cruise ship etc, please inform us in advance, so that we can plan your Sri Lanka Cultural Triangle Tour accordingly.